ably/ably-js/README.md

 // which must contain at least one auth option, i.e. at least
 // one of: key, token, tokenDetails, authUrl, or authCallback var client = new Ably.Rest(options: ClientOptions);

-// For a version of the library where async methods return promises if
-// you don't pass a callback:
-var client = new Ably.Rest.Promise(options: string | ClientOptions);

-// For the explicitly-callback-based variant (see 'Async API style' above): var client = new Ably.Rest.Callbacks(options: string | ClientOptions);
 ```

 Given: